 Baton Rouge Public Transit History

-The public transit system of Baton Rouge (the Capital Area Transit System, or CATS) is underfunded with routes in an older hub-and-spoke model.
+The public transit system of Baton Rouge (the Capital Area Transit System, or CATS) has been underfunded year after year with routes in an older hub-and-spoke model.
 How did it get this way?
-When did it start and why is it now essentially government-run?
+When did it start and why is it now essentially government-run in that the Metro Council has the final say?

 Population of Baton Rouge city and parish, 1810-2010